-GPT has a Whistlelower Policy that encourages the reporting of any misconduct including contraventions of legal obligations; dishonest, corrupt, fraudulent or illegal conduct; conduct giving rise to significant risks to health and safety; inappropriate or unethical behaviour; and bullying or discrimination or victimisation.
+GPT has a Whistleblower Policy that encourages the reporting of any misconduct including contraventions of legal obligations; dishonest, corrupt, fraudulent or illegal conduct; conduct giving rise to significant risks to health and safety; inappropriate or unethical behaviour; and bullying or discrimination or victimisation.
+The Whistleblower Policy is consistent with GPT's value for employees to speak up about things that matter.
+All new employees receive Whistleblower Policy training on commencement of employment with GPT and routine refresher training thereafter.

-The policy requires that the CEO and Board receive updates on Whistleblower matters as required.
+The policy requires that the CEO and Board receive updates on Whistleblower matters as required, including any material incidents reported under the policy.
 In addition, the Audit Committee receives a report at least once a year in relation to the effectiveness of the Whistleblower Policy.